ipsyume/basic-ray-tracer-python/README.md

 # Basic Ray Tracer in Python

 This project implements a ray tracer from scratch in Python to render 3D scenes using analytical ray–object intersections and physically inspired lighting models.
-The primary goal is to translate core computer graphics theory—such as geometry, illumination, and reflection—into a functioning rendering pipeline.
+The primary goal is to translate core computer graphics theory; such as geometry, illumination, and reflection, into a functioning rendering pipeline.
 ---

 ## Overview